MEERAAMJ/Library-distributed-system/README.md

-- 👋 Hi, I’m @MEERAAMJ
+- 👋 Hi, I’m Meera
-- 👀 I’m interested in learning new programming skills.
+- 👀 I’m an aspiring software developer.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on any project that suits for me
 - 📫 I can be reached on meerajose2021@outlook.com

 <!---